Smrutiranjan936/react-class/ReactClass/readme.md

-This is the besic example of a react .
+This is the besic example Overview of a react .